Best Places for Halloween

 Ask the Experts

 Halloween can be more than playing dress-up and hoarding sweet treats.
 It’s also a big holiday expense for many American households.
-We’ve asked a panel of experts to share their financial wisdom for keeping Halloween budgets in check as well as strategies for ensuring the safety of young trick-or-treaters.
+We’ve asked a panel of experts to share their financial wisdom for keeping Halloween budgets in check as well as strategies for making sure young trick-or-treaters stay safe.
 Click on the experts’ profiles to read their bios and thoughts on the following key questions:

 - How can the process of collecting and allocating Halloween candy be used to teach children about personal finance?